-Several predominantly African American communities located in Plaquemines are ground zero for the harsh confluence of socioeconomic vulnerability and extreme risks from sea level rise.
+Several predominantly Black communities located in Plaquemines are ground zero for the harsh confluence of socioeconomic vulnerability and extreme risks from sea level rise.
 Formerly the sites of plantations, the communities of Ironton, St. Rosalie Plantation, Woodland, and many other towns were established by formerly enslaved people whose descendants live there today.
-Faced with segregation and discriminatory laws, the Plaquemines African American community engaged in a civil rights struggle that resonates to this day.
+Faced with segregation and discriminatory laws, the Plaquemines Black community engaged in a civil rights struggle that resonates to this day.

 Hurricane Katrina made landfall in the town of Buras in Plaquemines Parish, and the parish was hit again by Hurricanes Rita in 2005 and Isaac in 2012.
 In addition to the death and devastation caused by Katrina, coastal towns in Plaquemines Parish lost between 40 and 70 percent of their residents to displacement.
 Despite federal government disaster assistance of nearly $20 billion to Louisiana, in the wake of Katrina and Rita, residents in smaller coastal communities like those in Plaquemines have had difficulty accessing the aid and are still struggling to rebuild.